adawang1024/College_Rankings/datasheet.md

     None.

 ## Preprocessing/cleaning/labeling

-_The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
-For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order._

-### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?

-_If so, please provide a description.
-If not, you may skip the remainder of the questions in this section._
+1. **Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?** *(If so, please provide a description.
+If not, you may skip the remainder of the questions in this section.)*

+    Yes.
+Several preprocessing and cleaning steps were conducted to ensure consistency across data sources:

+   - **Standardization**: Institution names were standardized to enable accurate merging across multiple ranking sources and U.S. Department of Education data.
+This included converting names to lowercase, removing punctuation and extra white space, and aligning name variants to a consistent reference using mapping dictionaries and manual review.

+    - **Format conversion**: all files were converted to CSV format to ensure compatibility with analysis tools.

+    - **Deduplication and alignment**: Duplicate entries referring to the same institution under different names were removed.
+City, state, and school website information were aligned to ensure consistency across records.

+No additional labeling or feature engineering (e.g., tokenization or image-based features) was done.
-### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?

-_If so, please provide a link or other access point to the “raw” data._
+1. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?** *(If so, please provide a link or other access point to the "raw" data.)*

+    Yes, the original raw data has been saved and is available in the following Google Drive folder: [Raw Data](https://drive.google.com/drive/folders/1wvDdUw3tFX-7xpW48_yin9EpvkwzIoB7?dmr=1&ec=wgc-drive-hero-goto).
-### Is the software used to preprocess/clean/label the instances available?

-_If so, please provide a link or other access point._
+1. **Is the software used to preprocess/clean/label the instances available?** *(If so, please provide a link or other access point.)*

-### Any other comments?
+   ????

+1. **Any other comments?**

+    None.

 ## Uses

-_These questions are intended to encourage dataset creators to reflect on the tasks for which the dataset should and should not be used.
-By explicitly highlighting these tasks, dataset creators can help dataset consumers to make informed decisions, thereby avoiding potential risks or harms._

-### Has the dataset been used for any tasks already?

-_If so, please provide a description._
+1. **Has the dataset been used for any tasks already?** *(If so, please provide a description.)*

+    Yes.
+The dataset has been used for statistical analyses—such as regression and correlation analysis—to explore institutional factors driving discrepancies between established rankings (e.g., U.S. News) and newer algorithmic rankings.
+It has also been used to generate visualizations for exploratory data analysis and to support our research.
-### Is there a repository that links to any or all papers or systems that use the dataset?

-_If so, please provide a link or other access point._
+1. **Is there a repository that links to any or all papers or systems that use the dataset?** *(If so, please provide a link or other access point.)*

+    No.

-### What (other) tasks could the dataset be used for?
+1. **What (other) tasks could the dataset be used for?**

+    The dataset could possibly be used for further exploration of how institutional characteristics relate to college rankings, as well as for analyzing ranking trends, evaluating equity in higher education outcomes, or testing alternative ranking methodologies.
-### Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?

-_For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?_
+1. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** *(For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks)  If so, please provide a description.
+Is there anything a future user could do to mitigate these undesirable harms?)*

+    While the dataset was specifically constructed to be gender inclusive, it undoubtedly fails in some ways to full achieve that goal.
+Part of this is due to the nature of the underlying texts (eg, Wikipedia's frequent use of deadnames) and part of it is due to plain difficulties in collection (automatically distinguishing specific singular uses of "they" from other uses is currently not possible, and so despite "they" being currently, likely, the most commonly used non-binary pronoun, it is perhaps underrepresented in this dataset).
+Preprocessing hopefully did not introduce errors (in fact, we corrected for many tokenization errors, for instance, that the default tokenizer did not know to split "xe'll" into two tokens as it would "she'll").
-### Are there tasks for which the dataset should not be used?

-_If so, please provide a description._
+1. **Are there tasks for which the dataset should not be used?** *(If so, please provide a description.)*

-### Any other comments?
+1. **Any other comments?**

+    None.

 ## Distribution

-### Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?

-_If so, please provide a description._
+1. **Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?** *(If so, please provide a description.)*

+    Yes, the dataset is freely available.
-### How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?

-_Does the dataset have a digital object identifier (DOI)?_
+1. **How will the dataset will be distributed (e.g., tarball  on website, API, GitHub)?** *(Does the dataset have a digital object identifier (DOI)?)*

+    The dataset is free for download at

-### When will the dataset be distributed?
+1. **When will the dataset be distributed?**

+    The dataset is distributed as of June 2020 in its first version.
-### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

-_If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions._
+1. **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?** *(If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.)*

+    The dataset is licensed under a BSD license.
-### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions._
+1. **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.)*

+    Not to our knowledge.
-### Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation._
+1. **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation.)*

-### Any other comments?
+    Not to our knowledge.

+1. **Any other comments?**

+    None.

 ## Maintenance